CodingMilitia/Blog/_posts/2018-10-13-aspnet-003-from-zero-to-overkill-first-steps-with-mvc.md

 And that's it, now we can get started with the controllers.

 ## Creating the first controller

-Following the conventions, we create a `Controllers` folder in the root of the application.
-This way, ASP.NET Core MVC is able to discover the controllers in the folder.
-This can be configured, and we can put them anywhere we want - for instance, Jimmy Bogard(the developer of [AutoMapper](https://github.com/AutoMapper/AutoMapper) and [MediatR](https://github.com/jbogard/MediatR)) doesn't like the default organization, he prefers a [feature per folder](http://timgthomas.com/2013/10/feature-folders-in-asp-net-mvc/) approach.
-For me, it doesn't annoy me, so I'll follow it.
+Following the default project organization, we create a `Controllers` folder in the root of the application.

+This is not mandatory though (and [many advocate against it](https://timgthomas.com/2013/10/feature-folders-in-asp-net-mvc/)), as ASP.NET Core MVC is able to discover the controllers regardless of the location in the project, as long as they fulfill one of the following requirements:

+- Class inherits from `Controller`
+- Class inherits from `ControllerBase`
+- Class name ends with `Controller`
+- Class is decorated with the `[Controller]` attribute
+- Class is decorated with the `[ApiController]` attribute

+> These are the ways I know ASP.NET Core is able to discover controllers.
+Maybe there are more, if you know any, drop a comment for me to add it 🙂.
+Also, this "magic" works for controllers in the web application project, for controllers in other projects, it needs to be explicitly done, but that's more than I want to cover in this introductory post.

 Inside the newly created `Controllers` folder we add a new class, `GroupsController`.
-Just because of the name ending with `Controller`, MVC would find it and assume it as a controller, nothing else needed.
+Like I mentioned, just because of the name ending with `Controller`, MVC would find it and assume it as a controller, nothing else needed.
 However, as I want to make use of some functionality already existent, we'll make this new class inherit from the `Controller` class, as it provides several useful properties and methods for building our request handling logic.

 Above the `GroupsController` class we add the attribute `[Route("groups")]`, which indicates the route at which the controller will be available, in this case (in development) `http://localhost:5000/groups`.